- Emulates a USB mouse and game controller. No drivers required.

 Dolphin: In the control settings use Cursor X-, Cursor X+, Cursor Y-, Cursor Y+ rather than the Axis of the mouse.

-We are grateful for the third-party support of the Aimtrak guns under Linux, which can be found here.
+We are grateful for the third-party support of the Aimtrak guns under Linux, which can be found on developer Katie Snow's page here.

 Step 1: Light Interference Check